kalgynirae/context-managers-pybay-2025/script.md

 [advance]
     "how not to crash your program by hitting the max number of open files"

-I don't know about you, but I run into this problem daily.
+I don't know about you, but I run into this problem pretty much daily.
 For example, just yesterday I wrote this simple Python program [gesture], and when I ran it, [click to show output] Bam!
 Too many open files.
 So annoying!

 So what should we do?
 The answer, of course, is to use context managers!
 [click to show meme]